natverse/rcatmaid/README.md

 # catmaid

 This package provides access to the [CATMAID](http://catmaid.org/) API for [R](http://r-project.org/) users.
-At present it simply provides for appropriately authenticated GET/POST requests, optionally parsing JSON responses and a simple function to retrieve skeleton (i.e. neuron) information and convert it to the representation of the [nat](https://github.com/jefferis/nat)(NeuroAnatomy Toolbox) R package.
+At present it provides low level functions for appropriately authenticated GET/POST requests, optionally parsing JSON responses.
+There is also an intermediate level function to retrieve skeleton (i.e. neuron) information and a high level function to convert it to the representation of the [nat](https://github.com/jefferis/nat) (NeuroAnatomy Toolbox) R package.

 ## Quick start
 ```r